Gaora TV Championship

 The Gaora TV Championship (GAORA TV チャンピオンシップ, Gaora Tī Bui Chanpionshippu) is a professional wrestling championship owned by the All Japan Pro Wrestling (AJPW) promotion.
 On August 28, 2012, AJPW and Gaora TV announced that AJPW would introduce a new championship called the Gaora TV Championship.
 A tournament for the title took place from September 8 to October 7, with Seiya Sanada becoming the inaugural champion.

-There have been a total of twenty-three reigns shared between nineteen different champions.
-The current titleholder is Minoru Tanaka who is in his first reign.
+There have been a total of 31 reigns shared between 24 different champions.
+The current title holder is Shotaro Ashino who is in his first reign.